Awni00/hierarchical-attention-external-memory/README.md

-# hierarchical-attention-external-memory
+# kernel-attention-external-memory
-Hierarchical attention mechanisms for external memory in machine learning models.
+Kernel idea in attention mechanisms for external memory in machine learning models.